dfoddav2/SS25-dsitributed-systems-assignment/README.md

 ### Machine Learning - MPI Service

 This is a continously working, efficient MPI service that looks for new messages on the message queue, fetches them by batches and utilizing a prebuilt machine learning model makes a prediction on whether the transaction received through the message is fraudulent or not.
-Processes the messages in parallel on multiple cores utilizing MPI, then in the end automatically posts the results back on to the message queue.#
+It processes the messages in parallel on multiple cores utilizing MPI, then in the end automatically posts the results back on to the message queue.#

 To read more about this service, visit its [README file](./ml_mpi_service/README.md).